cakephp/docs/en/controllers.rst

 .. php:attr:: helpers

-    The :php:class:`HtmlHelper`, :php:class:`FormHelper`, and :php:class:`SessionHelper` are available by
-    default, as is the :php:class:`SessionComponent`.
-But if you choose to define your own :php:attr:`~Controller::$helpers` array in ``AppController``, make sure to include :php:class:`HtmlHelper` and :php:class:`FormHelper` if you want them still available by default in your Controllers.
+    If you choose to define your own :php:attr:`~Controller::$helpers` array in ``AppController``, make sure to include ``HtmlHelper`` and ``FormHelper`` if you want them available by default in your Views.
 To learn more about these classes, be sure to check out their respective sections later in this manual.

-    Let's look at how to tell a CakePHP :php:class:`Controller` that you plan to use additional MVC classes::
+    Let's look at how to tell a CakePHP Controller that you plan to use additional MVC classes::

         class RecipesController extends AppController {